AndyUGA/CryptoCurrencyTracker/README.md

 - Javascript
 - [Bootstrap](https://getbootstrap.com) - Used for responsive design and layout structure
 - [Angular JS](https://angularjs.org) - Used for retreiving data from CoinMarketCap API and two-way data binding
-- [CoinMarketCap API](https://coinmarketcap.com/api/) - Used to pull live data of coin's price
+- [CoinMarketCap API](https://coinmarketcap.com/api/) - Used to pull cryptcurrency data

 ------------------------------------------------------------------------------------------------------------------------------
 ## Features